 By Rebecca Jacobs, Posted on September 27, 2021

-Thursday, September 30th, is the first National Day for Truth and Reconciliation.
+On September 30th we come together to mark National Day for Truth and Reconciliation.
 The day honours the lost children and Survivors of residential schools, their families, and their communities.

 Reconciliation is a complex process.
 It means Indigenous history education for all.
 It means food and land security, clean drinking water, and basic human rights in Indigenous communities.
 It is an acknowledgement of the intergenerational trauma caused by residential schools, and the disproportionate impact on Indigenous lives and livelihoods caused by the climate crisis.
 It is implementing the Calls to Action from the Truth and Reconciliation report.

 Reconciliation will require more than a national holiday.
 For settlers, it is vital to do the work to dismantle colonialism in this country and help to reconcile the damage done.

 “Let us find a way to belong to this time and place together.
 Our future, and the well-being of all our children, rests with the kind of relationships we build today.”

 At Community Forests International, our team will be taking the day to focus on our internal work, learning, and strategies on how we can best uplift and further Indigenous partnerships, solidarity, and land-based reconciliation efforts in the Wabanaki forest.